Rocky Mountain spotted fever

 In the western United States, the bacteria are carried by the wood tick, and in the eastern U.S. they are carried by the dog tick.
 Other ticks spread the infection in the southern U.S. and in Central and South America.

 Contrary to the name "Rocky Mountain," most recent cases have been reported in the eastern United States, including North and South Carolina, Virginia, Maryland, Georgia, Tennessee, and Oklahoma.
 Most cases occur in the spring and summer.
-About 2,300 cases were reported in 2006.
-Most of the reported cases have been in children.
+Most of the cases have been in children.